Anxiety is an uncomfortable feeling of fear or stress.

 Agoraphobia is the anxiety of being in certain places or situations.

-It can come from being in a place where you feel it will be difficult or embarrassing to escape from.
+You can get it in a place where you feel it will be difficult or embarrassing to escape from.

 You might be afraid of having a panic attack that others may see.

 A phobia is an overwhelming fear of an object, place, situation, feeling or animal.
-It can be exhausting and difficult to get passed.
+It can be exhausting and difficult to overcome.
 An example of this might be an extreme fear of spiders or needles.